CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ### Change the Threshold on a TCA Rule

-After receiving notifications based on a rule, you might find that you want to increase or decrease the threshold value to limit or increase the number of events you receive.
+After receiving notifications based on a rule, you might want to increase or decrease the threshold value to limit or increase the number of events you receive.

 {{<tabs "Change TCA rule threshold">}}